-Boating, kayaking, fishing, birding — there’s plenty to do at the lakes serving as your water supply.
+Boating, kayaking, fishing, birdwatching — there’s plenty to do at our lakes!
 Spring through fall, our reservoirs are open to the public every weekend.

-However, as our lakes are public water supplies, swimming and other body contact with lake water are not allowed.
+However, our lakes supply water to the public, therefore swimming and other body contact with lake water is not allowed.
 We do not permit float tubes, paddleboards and sailboards, or carrying boats into the water.

 Also, to protect water quality, no pets are allowed in our boats, and domestic animals are not allowed within 50 feet of the water.
 Pets are required to be on a leash at all times at our lakes.